 The value of pipeline and storage services will be assessed at three levels: 1) the primary transportation market (firm capacity); 2) the secondary transportation market (interruptible and capacity release markets, which set spot basis); and, 3) the asset market for infrastructure.

+Scenarios

-are - An array of factors that affect the value of transportation services will be examined in this way.
+Reference, High and Low scenarios will be created to test key variables and the importance of these on pipeline valuations and basis.
+The scenarios are independently adjusted in each five-year interval.
+An array of factors that affect the value of transportation services will be examined in this way.

 BASIC SErvice DELIVERABLES